Here are some of my favorite DIY Tips for Installing Floor Tile Faster and Better!

 And, matte tiles are fantastic, guys.
 They make Stone Look porcelain look and feel more like real stone.
 And the matte finish is critical in a wet bathroom with little boys, or clumsy adults, around.
 Really, slippery surfaces with wet feet are one of my mom phobias. 😉

 I also really love that the pattern on this tile is really subtle and muted.
 Some of the marble look tiles have really dark grey lines.
 I always think that makes the pattern take over the room.
-The pattern on my tiles is a nice subtle light grey marble veining.
+The pattern on these tiles is a nice subtle light grey marble veining.
 So pretty, right?!

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 AFFILIATES HELP YOUR FAVORITE BLOGGERS DELIVER FREE CONTENT.
 Make sure to always read the directions for any products or tools you use while building.
 Read the full disclaimer here.

-ORC Master Bath Makeover Plan – 5 Week Plan
+My Master Bath Makeover Plan & Projects

 Click the links below to see more about each item. 🙂

 - Paint the Walls